INUOSLab/INUOSLab.github.io/docs/index.md

 # Overview
 ## Welcome to INU Operating Systems Laboratory Web pages

+- INU OSLab was established in Oct.
+2021 by `Prof. Kim`.
 - `Operating systems` are essential for feasible system construction and resource management based on computing devices such as cloud, IoT, smartphones, automobiles, and intelligent robots.
 - We review, study, tackle various `system research challenges`.
 - We do not pursue the right answer only; instead, we try to get `the best solutions` via valid approaches under the given conditions.